Combining FEP & Medicare

 Covers medically necessary services

 |Providers||You can go to any doctor or hospital in the U.S. that takes Medicare||

-All members have access to FEP’s network that includes 95% of providers and 96% of hospitals in the U.S.
+All members have access to FEP’s network that includes over 1.7 million doctors and hospitals in the U.S.

 Standard Option members can go to any out-of-network provider

 Covers care for members living or traveling overseas